Watson-Personal-Assistant/developer/_content/further-topics/slackbot-integration.md

 ### General Logs

-All chat logs are stored in the /slackbot.log file, mostly consisting of user utterances, responses, and slack logging.
+All chat bot logs are in the /slackbot.log file.
+The file mostly consists of requests, responses, and slack logging.

-### Unrecognized intent logging
+### Logging unrecognized intents

-Any response from WA that comes back with a fallback response (Defined in environment variables) or with no response will be written to the /fallback_responses.csv file
+You can log all responses that return a fallback response or no response from your assistant.
+The responses are written to the `/fallback_responses.csv` file.

-To enable this feature please ensure that in your .env variables (local) or in your VCAP environment variables (bluemix) you add comma separated responses that come from your fallback skill.
+To enable the logging of unrecognized intents, add the fallback responses in `FALLBACK_RESPONSES `variable in the .env file update please ensure that in your local .env or  variables (local) or in your VCAP environment variables (IBM Cloud) you add comma-separated responses that come from your fallback skill.

-You can find it in the .env.sample file
+For example:

 ```
 # Fallback Phrases, Comma separated.
 OPTIONAL (Leave as empty string if undesired)